Public Benefit Rules & FAQ

-- Department of Human Services (Rules governing Food Stamps, Colorado Works and Trails Registry cases among others) 2 CCR 500 and 9 CCR 2500
+- Department of Human Services Rules governing food assistance, Colorado Works and Trails Registry cases among others 2 CCR 500 and 9 CCR 2500

-- Department of Health Care Policy and Financing ("HCPF") (Rules governing Medicaid, Medicaid Long-Term Care and Medicaid Provider cases) 8 CCR 1305 and 10 CCR 2500
+- Department of Health Care Policy and Financing ("HCPF") Rules governing Health First Colorado (Medicaid), Long-Term Care and provider cases 8 CCR 1305 and 10 CCR 2500

 How do I know if my case is a General Services case?
 The General Services Unit is responsible for all cases at the OAC that do not involve a claim for Workers' Compensation benefits.

 How do I file an appeal?
-If your case involves the denial, termination or reduction of a benefit such as Medicaid, Food Stamps or Colorado Works:
+If your case involves the denial, termination or reduction of a benefit such as Health First Colorado (Medicaid), food assistance or Colorado Works:

 Complete the Request for State Level Hearing Form or you may right us a letter with the following information:

 Your name, address and telephone number